berhir/SignalR.Modules/README.md

 ## Use a module hub

-To use the module hub, create an ASP.NET Core project and add a reference to SignalR.Modules and SignalR.Modules.Generator.
+To use the module hub, create an ASP.NET Core project and add a reference to `SignalR.Modules` and `SignalR.Modules.Generator`.

 ```xml
 <ProjectReference